swoosh1337/swoosh1337/readme.md

 ### Hi there 👋

-I'm **Irakli (Tazi)** — a self-driven software engineer who loves systems, backend architecture, and understanding how things *actually* work under the hood.
+I'm **Irakli (Tazi)** — a software engineer who loves systems, backend architecture, and understanding how things *actually* work under the hood.

 These days I work with **Go, Scala, Python, React, and AWS** to build scalable services.